MicrochipTech/velocitypci-cli/doc/index.md

 [switchtec-kernel]: https://github.com/Microsemi/switchtec-kernel

-Switchtec Library
+VelocityPCI Library
 ===================

-To get started using the library you may refer to the examples provided in the examples folder of the switchtec-user repository.
+To get started using the library you may refer to the examples provided in the examples folder of the velocitypci-cli repository.
 The APIs are also documented herein.
 Basic functions to open a handle to a device and perform custom MRPC commands are documented in the [Device API].
 Additional APIs for other functionality can be browsed in the [Modules] section.